Michael0x2a/kinect-2-snap/README.md

     will range from about -180 to 180.
 The Z coordinate is the distance of the joint from the Kinect camera in millimeters.
 The W coordinate is returned unchanged from the Kinect SDK.

+### Data Return Format

+When calling an endpoint to get skeletal data, the data will be returned with the x, y, z, and w coordinates of each joint separated by a space, and each joint separated by a newline.
+The joints will always be provided in the following format:

+1. FootLeft
+2. FootRight
+3. AnkleLeft
+4. AnkleRight
+5. KneeLeft
+6. KneeRight
+7. HipCenter
+8. HipLeft
+9. HipRight
+10. Spine
+11. HandLeft
+12. HandRight
+13. WristLeft
+14. WristRight
+15. ElbowLeft
+16. ElbowRight
+17. ShoulderCenter
+18. ShoulderLeft
+19. ShoulderRight
+20. Head